Ladies and Gentlemen,they yell, we are floating in space!1

 This course will involve a range of collaborative exercises, inquiries, experiments, lectures, readings, screenings, site visits, and projects, exploring graphic design as an inherently multidimensional and spatial discipline.
 3D, not 2D.
 Graphic design as object, as projection, as display, as gauge, as structure, as installation, as sound, as architecture.
 Not just the X and Y, but also the Z axis.

-A wide range of periods, fields, and figures will be surveyed: from the likes of Marcus Vitruvius Pollio, Leonardo da Vinci, and Albrecht Dürer, to Le Corbusier, Charles and Ray Eames, and Fiona Banner.
+A wide range of periods, fields, and figures will be surveyed and challenged: from the likes of Marcus Vitruvius Pollio, Leonardo da Vinci, and Albrecht Dürer, to Le Corbusier, Charles and Ray Eames, and Fiona Banner.
 Ultimately, we’ll consider graphic design as an anthropometric system that is not only orthogonal (operating in multiple dimensions), but also orthographic (interpreting and communicating these dimensions through signs and symbols).

 GoalsThrough lectures, readings, screenings, site visits, exercises, and projects we will explore fundamentals of reading, anthropometric scale, movement, measurement, space, materiality, sound, display, and finally “program” in its architectural, curatorial, institutional, and graphic design definitions.
 We will work towards a final project that will demonstrate all of these projects and their findings in action, while also cataloguing, evaluating, editing, curating, interpreting, reproducting, and displaying the same work for a public audience in simultaneous print, digital, and exhibition forms.Objectives